nickhasoccured/naiden/README.md

 - [x] Email verification system (sends user a code to verify)

 ## 📜 License

-Code is licensed under the GNU General Public License (version 3).
-A copy of this license is provided in the `LICENCE` file, along with the above notice.
+This project is licensed under the MIT License.
+You may use code from this respository as long as you follow the license in the `LICENSE` file.